Beverley Cressman: Career

-Cressmain was trained as an actor at the Guildford School of Acting.
+Cressman was trained as an actor at the Guildford School of Acting.
 In 1995, Cressman played Kate Lethbridge-Stewart in the Reeltime Pictures film Downtime.
 The film also starred Nicholas Courtney as the Brigadier and Elisabeth Sladen as Sarah Jane Smith.
 In 1999, Cressman appeared as a driving instructor in the TV series Grange Hill.
 In the same year Cressman played Debbie Hunter in the Pig Heart Boy episode Losing It.
 Cressman played the role of Kate Lethbridge-Stewart again in the 2004 film Dæmos Rising.
 She starred in this film alongside her then husband Miles Richardson.
 In 2012, the then current Doctor Who production team decided to re-introduce Cressman's character.
 The role was re-cast and given to Jemma Redgrave.
 In 2018 it was announced that Cressman would reprise her role as Kate Lethbridge-Stewart in the Reeltime drama film Anomaly.

 Cressman also works as a voice over artist and a QVC guest presenter.
 Furthermore, she voiced Clarissa Jones in Big Finish's Death and the Daleks and Doctor Carnive in The Mirror Effect.